 concentration of enterprises, social impoverishment, and coming crises.

-There always is a tendency for a
+There is always a tendency for a

 concentration of enterprises.
 Still, it is no longer the production of goods, although I just learned about the marriage between chemical giants Bayer and Monsanto.
-These days it is the concentration of firms offering services.
+These days, it is the concentration of firms offering services.
 I am thinking, e.g., of Google, Facebook, and Microsoft.
 Over the years, these software, social media, and communication giants have swallowed smaller software developers to strengthen their position in a booming market.

 The people of Cologne are proud of their Basic Law.
 One article reads, "